KevinMarquette/kevinmarquette.github.io/_draft/plaster.md

     WARNING: Failed to create dynamic parameters from the template's manifest file.
 Template-based dynamic parameters will not be available until the error is corrected.
 The error was: The TemplatePath parameter value must refer to an existing directory.
 The specified path 'C:\workspace\PlasterTemplates\FullModuleTemplate\PlasterManifest.xml' does not.

-It looks like it wants a directory instead of a full path to the xml file.
+It looks like it wants a directory instead of a full path to the `PlasterManifest.xml` file.
 That is easy enough to correct.
+I am glad the error messages says that it is looking for a directory.

 ## Second deploy